pgailinas/videoqa-representation-comparison/docs/index.md

 This project investigates iterative Retrieval-Augmented Generation (RAG) workflows for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset and pretrained multimodal foundation models.

-Rather than training a new VideoQA model from scratch, the project evaluates how pretrained vision encoders, vision-language captioning models, vector retrieval systems, and large language models can be combined to improve video understanding and temporal reasoning performance.
+Rather than training a new VideoQA model from scratch, the project evaluates how retrieval-augmented evidence selection and iterative evidence refinement influence VideoQA performance when using a fixed multimodal foundation model.
+Qwen2-VL-7B serves as the common VideoQA foundation model across all experimental workflows, allowing performance differences to be attributed to retrieval and evidence-refinement strategies rather than model architecture.

 The framework processes raw videos into sampled frames, generated captions, embedding representations, and searchable vector indexes.
 Comparative experiments evaluate baseline inference, single-pass RAG, and iterative retrieval refinement workflows to measure the impact of retrieved video evidence on answer quality, reasoning accuracy, and execution latency.